genderkit/genderkit/_articles/metoidioplasty.md

 {% endcapture %}
 {% include warning warning=warn %}

-An alternative to metoidioplasty is [phalloplasty]({% link _articles/phalloplasty.md %}), surgery to create a penis.
-Phalloplasty usually creates an average sized penis, compared to the much smaller (5-7cm length) results of metoidioplasty.
-However, as metoidioplasty uses only clitoral tissue, it will usually provide an organ with good erogenous sensation which can become erect without the use of prostheses.
-Metoidioplasty also often requires less surgeries, less time in hospital, and less scarring.

 In a metoidioplasty, the clitoris is detached from the labia and the ligaments which hold the clitoris are cut.
 This "releases" the clitoris, adding 2-4cm in length and allows the clitoris to point upwards {% cite christopher2017 -l 296 %}.

 At this point, urethroplasty (construction of an extension of the urethra) is often performed to allow urinating from the end of the clitoris.
 This is an optional procedure - you may not have this procedure and continue urinating from your existing urethral opening if you want, though this would require continuing to sit to urinate or using a stand to pee device.
 Avoiding a urethroplasty reduces the risk of complications {% cite cr181 -l 30 %}.